Emma-Omo/alx-pre_course/0x01-git/README.md

 My first readme
-My read me is up to date
+My read me is up to date now
+Up_to_date